berkeozkir/estu_project_cv/readme.md

 1. **Data Pipeline** – curate or annotate a balanced dataset (helmet / no‑helmet) and implement robust data loaders & augmentations.
 2. **Modeling** – establish a baseline detector (e.g. **YOLOv8** or **EfficientDet**) and iterate with multi‑task heads or attribute classifiers.
 3. **Evaluation** – track *mAP\@0.5*, precision/recall and false‑positive rate per frame, stressing edge cases (night, occlusion, rain).
-4. **Deployment Demo** – build a real‑time inference script/notebook and an optional ONNX/TensorRT engine for edge devices.
+4. **Deployment Demo** – build a inference script/notebook and an optional ONNX/TensorRT engine for edge devices.

 ---